KotlinBNE/kotlinbne.github.io/index.md

 #### [2017-08-23 - Coroutines](https://www.meetup.com/Brisbane-Kotlin-User-Group/events/242391881/)

-After a few months break, we got back into the swing of things with an intro to Kotlin and a roundup of all of the exciting Kotlin updates since our last meetup.
+After a few months break, we got back into the swing of things with an intro to coroutines and a roundup of all of the exciting Kotlin updates since our last meetup.

 * Kotlin Update - Ryan Murfitt ([slides](/meetups/2017-08-23/2017-08-23-Kotlin-Update.pdf))